Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Experiments

 \section{Experiments}

-The effectiveness of our method is assessed on two benchmarks: the PubChemQCR dataset, which contains millions of molecular‑dynamics snapshots, and the established Open Catalyst Project (OCP) datasets. \cref{sec:exp-setting} describes both benchmarks and model configurations. \cref{sec:efficiency} then analyses the computational efficiency of our approach as the maximum angular degree in the tensor product is varied. \cref{sec:exp-pubchem} compares our model with several baselines on PubChemQCR and its subset PubChemQCR-S, while~\cref{sec:exp-oc20} and~\cref{sec:exp-oc22} report results of our model compared to several tensor‑product baselines on OC20 and OC22 from OCP, respectively.
+The effectiveness of our method is assessed on two benchmarks: the PubChemQCR dataset, which contains millions of molecular relaxation snapshots, and the established Open Catalyst Project (OCP) datasets. \cref{sec:exp-setting} describes both benchmarks and model configurations. \cref{sec:exp-pubchem} compares our model with several baselines on PubChemQCR and its subset PubChemQCR-S, while~\cref{sec:exp-oc20} and~\cref{sec:exp-oc22} report results of our model compared to several tensor‑product baselines on OC20 and OC22 from OCP, respectively. \cref{sec:efficiency} then analyses the computational efficiency of our approach as the maximum angular degree in the tensor product is varied. \cref{sec:ablation_study} further reports ablations of the proposed components across our model and a second widely used architecture.